ahmadibrahim/REST-DOC/reponse_http.md

 {
 "code":400,
 "status":"error",
-"message" : "The request is invalid"
+"message" : "The request is invalid.
+User does not existy" "details" :
-"details" :
     [
         {